alexilyin1/alexilyin1.github.io/_posts/2021-02-16-C++-Python-Project.md

 1. Build and test a custom Python/C++ linked library
 2. Collect data that would be used to train a reccommender system
+3. Use a data warehousing solution to store the data
-3. Design and train an algorithm
+4. Design and train an algorithm
-4. "Deploy" the algorithm and run experiments (I don't have the resources to run a full fledged experiment, my study would have to be based on friends and family)
+5. "Deploy" the algorithm and run experiments (I don't have the resources to run a full fledged experiment, my study would have to be based on friends and family)
-5. Publish official results
+6. Publish official results

 ## Briefly on Technical Details of the Library